Experiential Term (E-Term) at Ferrum College is your opportunity for hands-on learning experiences.

 - Applications for need-based scholarships for ONE E-Term travel course with a fee over $2000 will be available during registration

 for spring semester classes (students may only receive one E-term scholarship as they pursue their undergraduate degree).
 Arrangements for any

 other financial aid help must be addressed now with the financial aid office.
 Deadline

-for the scholarship application is November 15, 2013.
-E-Term travel scholarships may only be applied to costs for E-Term travel and
+for the scholarship application is November 14, 2014.
+E-Term travel scholarships may only be applied to costs for E-Term travel and will

 travel course are not eligible to receive this need-based scholarship.